anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-04-boomi-observability/2021-05-04-boomi-observability.markdown.md

 ## APM Setup

-The Datadog Java Agent (Jar) needs to be deployed on each node or deployed on the Shared Server accessible by all node, once this is done Boomi System properties needs to be updated via Boomi AtomSphere:
+The Datadog Java Agent (Jar) needs to be deployed on each node or deployed on the Shared Server accessible by all nodes, once this is done Boomi System properties needs to be updated via Boomi AtomSphere:

 ![Boomi AtomSphere](/assets/boomi-observability/boomi-config-datadog.png)